Skip to main content

 • Curvine does not cache UFS metadata, so there is no data consistency issue when accessing.
 Accessing UFS through Curvine is no different from accessing UFS directly.
 When Curvine cache data read fails, it automatically falls back to reading data from UFS.

-• If using the cv command, you can use the cache-only parameter to temporarily disable unified access to view files only cached in curvine.
-See fsSubcommandsubcommand for details.
+• If using the cv command, you can use --cache-only to temporarily disable unified access and view only files cached in Curvine.
+See the CLI page for details.

 Disabling Unified Access